 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Hickory Valley has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Hickory Valley has few renters and college students.
 But the biggest reason it is quieter in Hickory Valley than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Hickory Valley may be for you.

-Being a small town, Hickory Valley does not have a public transit system used by locals to get to and from work.
+Hickory Valley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Hickory Valley is a somewhat ethnically-diverse town.
 The people who call Hickory Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hickory Valley residents report their race to be White, followed by Native American.
-Important ancestries of people in Hickory Valley include Irish, English, French, European, and Romanian.
+Important ancestries of people in Hickory Valley include English, Irish, French, European, and German.

 The most common language spoken in Hickory Valley is English.
 Other important languages spoken here include Polish and Italian.